Top Removals - Moving Checklist

 Use dedicated packing tape as regular tape isn’t as durable.
-Consider investing in a tape roller as they do make life a lot easier and scissors are easily lost.
+Consider investing in a tape roller as they really do make life a lot easier and scissors are easily lost.
 Just don’t use your teeth!

-Ensure all boxes are correctly labeled
+Ensure all boxes are correctly labelled

 Clearly write in marker pen the room and a brief list of contents.
 Consider a numbering system so you have an idea of how many you have in total – this will help when you are getting removal quotes for truck size.
 Colour coding can also be a good idea, matching each box to each room with coloured stickers.
 A blueprint of the new home layout can then be printed to guide the removalists and avoid confusion.

-Mark delicate boxes with “FRAGILE” type
+Mark delicate boxes with “FRAGILE” tape

 Stack boxes away from doorways and hallways

 To make sure the removalists have a clear run with the trolleys on moving day, make sure all boxes are stacked up out of the way.
 The best option is to clear a corner of the room when packing and stack up your boxes neatly as you go.
-Ideally, it’s best to also separate fragile and non-fragile boxes.
+Ideally it’s best to also separate fragile and non-fragile boxes.

 Empty drawers of all furniture

 Furniture should always be moved without anything inside.
 As your furniture will be manipulated in order for it to be moved safely down hallways, stairways and through doorways, this can put extra pressure on joints and corners.
 Even small furniture like bedside tables should be emptied as they will often be carried sideways or stacked in the truck upside down.

 A sure-fire way to slow down any move is having clutter where the removalists need to work.
 Experienced removalists will quickly ascertain the best access points to efficiently move your items from your home to the truck.
 If these are obstructed, they will have to spend time and your money clearing the way.